-The main task of bookmakers is to make profit.
-This is for the bigger part accomplished by the creation and manipulation of odds.
-To create odds for a certain event the bookmakers utilize a lot of mathematical and statistical methods.
+The main goal of bookmakers is to make a profit.
+This is accomplished by the creation and manipulation of odds.
+To create odds for a certain event, the bookmakers use several mathematical and statistical methods.

-Then, they offer us to bet on different betting types in the form of odds.
-During the creation of the odds, various statistical factors are taken into account.
-Such as quality of the teams, tradition, form, injuries and suspensions and the importance of a game.
+Next, punters can bet on different betting types in the form of odds.
+During the creation of the odds, various factors are taken into account like quality of the teams, tradition, form, injuries and suspensions and the importance of a game.

 Betting at odds that are rated too ‘high’

-If you want to become a profitable sports bettor, betting at value is one of the 5 golden rules of betting to keep in mind.
-As explained before, each odd has its own implied probability.
-With a correct odd (one with disregard to the bookmaker’s margin) of 2.00 implying a probability of 50%, an odd of 4.00 meaning a probability of 25%, and so on.
+If you want to become a profitable sports bettor, keep the 5 golden rules of betting in mind.
+Each odd has its own implied probability with an odd of 2.00 implying a probability of 50%, an odd of 4.00 meaning a probability of 25%, and so on.
 Not every odd is a correct representation of the probabilities of the corresponding outcome, however.
 Bookies (or rather, the bettors who help shaping the odds at bookies) can be wrong.
-Now, the idea of value betting is to find exactly those odds where the implied probability of the odd is actually incorrect.
+The idea of finding value is to find exactly those odds where the implied probability of the odd is actually incorrect.

 Finding value is about having an edge over the bookmakers

-If we at Transparent Bets consider a certain odd to contain value, we think that we have an advantage over the bookmakers.
-In our opinion a certain odds or margin is too high or too low respectively.
+If we, at Transparent Bets, consider a certain odd to contain value, we think that we have an advantage over the bookmakers.
+Put it another way: we think certain odds or margins are too high or too low.

-By finding value in sports betting we have to take into account the profit margin of the bookmakers.
-We will show with an example how bookmakers almost always manage to end up in profit, regardless of the outcome of a certain event.
-As mentioned earlier, this is due to the fact that they always try and almost always manage to have a profit margin (also called overround or ‘vig’) on a certain game.
+In order to find value in sports betting, we have to take into account the profit margin of the bookmakers.
+We will show you an example how bookmakers almost always manage to end up in profit, regardless of the outcome of a certain event.
+This is due to the fact that they always try and almost always manage to have a profit margin (also called over round or ‘vig’) on a certain game.

-Barcelona and Celtic are meeting within the group stage of the Champions League at the Camp Nou in Spain.
+For example: Barcelona and Celtic are meeting within the group stage of the Champions League at the Camp Nou in Spain.
 The bookmakers put their odds for a home win at 1.10, a tie at 9.10 and a win for Celtic at 31.00.
 That means the rounded probability for the home team to win is 90.1%, for the tie 11% and for the away team to win is 3.2%.
 The total sum of these percentages should always be equal to a whole.
 In this case 100% when the odds are entirely fair (so without any margins).

-By adding these probabilities together we actually get a bigger number, namely 104.3%.
+By adding up these probabilities, we actually get 104.3%.
 A difference of 4.3% in total.
-It’s exactly this difference of 4.3% that represents the aforementioned profit margin.
-This means bookmakers (‘the house’) earn a profit of 4.3% on every 100% (in units) being staked by the bettors.
+The 4.3% difference represents the aforementioned profit margin: the bookmaker earns a profit of 4.3% on every 100% (in units) being staked by the bettors.